 Let me be clear: NO FOLLOWER OF JESUS DOES THOSE THINGS!
 Paul was a great example of that.
 As a young man, Saul had not only felt superior in terms of righteousness, he felt he had the right to persecute and kill Christians.
 Now, however, writing this letter, the former zealous Pharisee wept as he prayed for the Philippians, the very kind of people he once persecuted.
 What changed for Paul?
 He traded his legalism for love, his egotistical feelings of superiority for humility.
 He found a gift of righteousness he could not earn, and he says he found himself “in Christ”.

 What did he mean by that?
 He meant that he quit being a Pharisee in order to follow Jesus.
+He traded his religious fervor for a relationship forever.
 Paul lost his material things to become rich, stopped following the law in order to live by faith, and found himself out of control and in love.
 The false security of legalism paled in comparison to the fellowship he found in the sufferings and resurrection of Jesus Christ.

 Once Paul found Christ, he traded haughtiness for humility, cruelty for compassion, and legalism for love.
 He exchanged the smug superiority of the bigot for the heartfelt compassion of the converted.
 The self-righteous will never know the humility of the cross; those who earn their own small version of righteousness will miss the magnitude of Grace.
 The next time you are mad about someone else’s sin, stop for a moment to be grateful for the Grace that covered yours.

 If you are trying to be righteous, don’t achieve it: Accept it.
 Stop being religious and start being in RELATIONSHIP.
 The path to righteousness is not in religion but in a relationship with God based on GRACE.
 It’s not what you earn but what you learn; it’s not what you achieve but what you receive; and it’s not rising above, but falling in love.
 Be found in Him.